Win a ticket for the Do iOS Conference in Amsterdam Join here.

 As you can see, we defined a custom mapping to convert the JSON key url into the Swift property name htmlLink.

 As we’re not changing the name of title, category, and views, we can keep this case the same.
 We do have to include those keys as the JSONDecoder will switch to our defined mapping for all defined properties.
-If we wouldn’t do it, we would run into the following error:
+If we don’t do it, we will run into the following error:

 Type ‘BlogPost’ does not conform to protocol ‘Decodable’